giocomai/rbackupr/README.md

 choice, this app caches locally metadata about remote folders and files in order to speed up processing.

+An additional benefit of `rbackupr` is that it is agnostic about the location of the base folder, as it stores only relative path: it is possible to keep a folder up to date from different locations, or move a folder and have it updated without issues.

 ## Installation

 You can install the development version of `rbackupr` from